Merle-Zhang/Sokoban3D/README.md

 ## Challenges I ran into

-Understanding the detail of c# and Unity.
-Like the array operation in c# is different with Java and C++.
+Understanding the detail of C# and Unity.
+Like the array operation in C# is different with Java and C++.

 Also have trouble with Canvas, UI, Physical engine, render size in Unity.
 But finally find solutions for each problem.